matplotlib/matplotlib/doc/users/annotations_guide.rst

 2. If patch object is given (*patchA* & *patchB*), the path is clipped to avoid the patch.

-3. The path is further shrinked by given amount of pixels (*shirnkA* & *shrinkB*)
+3. The path is further shrunk by given amount of pixels (*shirnkA* & *shrinkB*)

 4. The path is transmuted to arrow patch, which is controlled by the